ajitv007/htmltojson/README.md

 # htmltojson
-Some strings have html tabs. convert a complete HTML string to JSON
+Some strings have html tags. convert a complete HTML string to JSON

 I needed to convert a HTML string into JSON.
 Here comes the solution